Geographic Correlation Analysis With ArcGIS Online

 Questions and Hypotheses

 Given a stereotypical association of many stroke risk factors with poverty, our first research question is: Do areas that have lower income also have higher stroke mortality?

 Our hypothesis is that stroke mortality will be inversely correlated with median household income by state.

-Since smoking is commonly named as a risk factor for stroke, our second research question is: Do areas that have higher smoking rates also have higher stroke mortality.
+Since smoking is commonly named as a risk factor for stroke (American Stroke Association 2018c), our second research question is: Do areas that have higher smoking rates also have higher stroke mortality.

 Our hypothesis is that stroke mortality will be correlated with smoking rates by state.

 Fast food has a reputation for being high in saturated fats, cholesterol and sodium.
+Such diets are a risk factor for stroke (American Stroke Association 2018c).
 Fast food also rarely contains fruit.
 Therefore, our third question is: Do areas that have high levels of fast food consumption also have higher levels of stroke?

 Methods and Data Sources

 Independent variables were tested for correlation with the dependent variable using least-squares regression in Google Sheets.

 Our dependent variable is the stroke mortality among US adults (18+) per 100,000 population.
 The data is for 2017 from the Centers for Disease Control and Prevention's Behavioral Risk Factor Surveillance System.

 Our independent variable for median household income is from the US Census Bureau's American Community Survey five-year estimates, 2013-2017.